juanxo90/MAGCPD/README.md

 1.- Synthetic Magnetic data (synt_200.tif).

 2.- Example window (V9.tif).

+3.- Example for .grd files (example.grd).
+There is two images (df_example.png and mc_example.png) showing the wavenumber range and fractal parameter used for this example

 The GUI can be installed as a standalone application using the . exe files.
 The process download the MATLAB runtime and install the application to used in your computer.